Cray-HPE/docs-csm/operations/node_management/Build_NCN_Images_Locally.md

 * There are two Providers that can be built; VirtualBox and QEMU
 * VirtualBox is best for local development.
-* QEMU is best for pipeline and portability on linux machines.
+* QEMU is best for pipeline and portability on Linux machines.
 * Both outputs are capable of creating the Kernel, Initrd, and SquashFS required to boot nodes.

 ### Setup